-2.2.
+2.3.
 List of potential parameters in “BNL” microphysics

 A list of tunable parameters in the microphysics scheme is provided below.
 Note that if no reference is found for the range, a percentage of +/-15% is recommended for start. “-” indicates that a parameter is not preferred to be tuned in combination of other tuning parameters.
+The parameters related to entrainment mixing in blue color are only available in the latest version of microphysics.
+Yellow colored parameters will be implemented in the up coming versions of the code.

 Path: /WRF/phys/module_mp_thompson.F